Commercial Learner's Permit (CLP)

 - A foreign passport with appropriate immigration status forms issued by the U.S. Department of Homeland Security, U.S. Citizenship and Immigration Service.

-- A resident alien, temporary resident alien, or employment work authorization document issued by the U.S. Department of Homeland Security, U.S. Citizenship and Immigration Service.
+- A resident alien or temporary resident alien card issued by the U.S. Department of Homeland Security, U.S. Citizenship and Immigration Service.

 - Certificate of Citizenship, Naturalization, or Birth Abroad.